48 Hours In Cornwall

 Enduringly pretty Cornwall in England’s rugged south west is home to a mix of wild moorlands and hundreds of beaches which all culminate at England’s promontory, Land’s End.

 Enduringly pretty Cornwall in England’s rugged south west is home to a mix of wild moorlands and hundreds of beaches which all culminate at England’s promontory, Land’s End.
 Visit the north coast for towering cliff-faces and world-class surfing in Newquay, while the south coast, affectionately termed the Cornish Riviera, is awash with picturesque harbours, coves and villages.

 Life here is centred on enjoying the great outdoors, thanks to the county’s sub-tropical microclimate, not to mention a wealth of attractions from exotic gardens to well-known landmarks.

 TIME TO CHECK IN:

 The Land’s End Hotel features a mix of traditional and contemporary twists.
 Book a superior sea view room to wake up to Atlantic views and enjoy leisurely strolls along the South West Coast Path.
-For a peaceful retreat, St Edmund’s House in Padstow offers luxurious rooms with a private balcony or terrace; the perfect spot to watch the sun set over the estuary.
-Close to Port Isaac, the Port Gaverne Restaurant & Hotel is tucked away in a secluded cove, perfect for a cosy stay with light and airy bedrooms with some quirky design touches.
+For a peaceful retreat, The Metropole Hotel located in the harbour town of Padstow is a charming 4 star hotel.

 08:30 Poldark, pirates and secret gardens